Hallo vrienden, Leo hier.

-Try to study with completely free resources and I always recommend that before paying for courses, dig around for all free content, and then after months of studying free content you have a more educated opinion on what course you should take, and in my case, I always enjoy more the paid content if I study free resources first.
+- Try to start your studies with completely free resources.
+I recommend you do that before paying for courses.
+Dig around for all free content, and then after months of studying free content you have a more educated opinion on what course you should take, and in my case, I always enjoy more the paid content if I study free resources first.
 The advantage of studying with free stuff is that you can get your hands dirty before you fully commit to a whole course.
-I'll talk about paid resources later there is plenty of good stuff out there.
+I’ll talk about paid resources later there is plenty of good stuff out there.

 Today we started the series on how to start an iOS development career.
 I hope you enjoy all the tips and count on me to help you if need any guidance.

 Part 2 of this post is already available: Learning Swift Programming language.
 If you are curious about the techniques I used to study, you can check there!